translate/pootle/docs/server/upgrading.rst

 checklist.

 * Familiarize yourself with :doc:`important changes <../changelog>` in Pootle over the versions.

-If you are upgrading to Pootle 2.x from Pootle 1.x, have a look at the :doc:`database_migration` page first, although some of the issues on this page could still be relevant.
+* If you are upgrading from Pootle 1.x to Pootle 2.x, or from Pootle 2.0.x to 2.1.x (or later), have a look at the :doc:`database_migration` page first, although some of the issues on this page could still be relevant.

 * Check the :doc:`installation` instructions for the newer version, and